 SCOTLAND IN OCTOBER – HERE’S WHAT TO SEE AND DO

 There are fewer landscapes as beautiful and awe-inspiring as Scotland in October.
-Whether you’re interested in city and culture or Highland hikes, fall is a great time to beat the crowds.
+Whether you’re interested in city, culture, Highland hikes or visiting Scotland’s historic castles fall is a great time to beat the crowds.
 Vibrant autumnal leaves decorate the parks, gardens and mountain trails, and you’ll have the promise of cool and dry weather at this time of year.
 With slightly less rainfall than September, and golden hues everywhere you turn, your Scottish vacation is guaranteed to be picture perfect.

 Here are some of the best things to see and do whilst you’re here.